 - 8 classes weekly $ 315.00

 - 9 classes weekly $ 340.00

 - Classes with less than 6 students may be cancelled or combined with another class.

 - An annual recital is held in June at the end of the dance year.
 Participation is encouraged but not required.
-There are 2 fees associated with recital, a costume fee and a Recital Performance fee.
+There are 2 fees associated with recital, a Costume fee and a Recital Production fee.
 More information about recital will follow in early fall.

 - It is the responsibility of the parent or adult student to be aware of all dance school activities such as Christmas Party Week, extra rehearsals, Recitals, etc. as well as dates the school is open or closed.
 The school will post all such notices on the bulletin board in the lobby as well as in monthly e-mail notices.